grongier/pybarsim/examples/README.md

-# How to pick pyBarSim's parameters?
+# How to pick pyBarSim's key parameters?

 **Author:** Andrea Cuesta Cano